Join us on February 2nd, 2019.

 A special thanks to our sponsors on making our event happen!
 Please give these businesses your appreciation:

-Edmunds and Company, Bremer Bank, Rivers Eatery, Washburn Hardware and Sport, and Donn Christensen.
+Edmunds and Company, Bremer Bank, Washburn Hardware and Sport, Madeline Island Ferry Line and Ann & Donn Christensen.

 If you want to see a little of what it is like, see the video below, created by Dave Doering of SunridgePictures.

-Again in 2016, the High School Racers will have their own start.
-The coaches have requested a 7k Classic Race for the High School Racers.
+Again in 2019, the High School Racers will have their own start.
+The coaches have requested a 7k Skate Race for the High School Racers.

 We have a 10 km Classic Race.
 This race will start out the first 1.5 km with the skate race, but then turns off onto it’s own course.
 This course will take you on some scenic classic only trails.
 This course should be much more novice friendly than the Skate Race Course, although it still joins for the last short downhill with a sharp corner at the bottom.